 - Appreciate the subjective and objective values of work

-A 1,500 word paper or video presentation/short film on a topic to be agreed
+2. A 40% in-class presentation on a topic to be agreed

 Program & Readings

 Readings and resources for each topic are available below.